vivarium-collective/vivarium-core/doc/reference/glossary.rst

     compartment
     Compartments
     compartments
-        We organize our models into compartments, each of which is like an agent in an :term:`agent-based model`.
-Each compartment stores a collection of :term:`processes` that operate on the compartment's :term:`stores` simultaneously.
-Compartments can be
+        Compartments are :term:`composites` at a single level of a :term:`hierarchy`.
-        nested and interact with neighbor, parent, and child compartments through :term:`boundary stores`.
-Thus, a model might contain a compartment for the environment that contains two child compartments for the two cells in the environment.
-For more details, see our :doc:`guide to compartments
+        Each compartment is like an agent in an :term:`agent-based model`, which can be nested in an environment and interact with neighbors, parent, and child compartments.
+These interactions are possible through :term:`boundary stores` that connect internal processes to states outside of the compartment.
+Thus, a model might contain a compartment for an environment which contains two child compartments for the two cells in the environment.
+For more details, see our :doc:`guide to compartments</guides/compartments>`.

-        </guides/compartments>`.
+    Composite
+    composite
+    Composites
+    composites
+        Composites a collection of :term:`processes` that operate on the compartment's :term:`stores` simultaneously.
+These are specified by a :term:`topology`.

     Deriver
     deriver